-Woman charged with aggravated murder in execution-style death of 14-year-old daughter in Renton
+Woman charged with aggravated murder in death of 14-year-old daughter in Renton

 Afterward, Laurel allegedly attempted to shoot her ex-husband but the gun jammed.
 He lunged at her and took the gun, which police say still had a price tag on it, the documents say.

-According to divorce documents filed in King County Superior Court, the couple married in 2001 and separated in 2015; both.worked at Boeing.
+According to divorce documents filed in King County Superior Court, the couple married in 2001 and separated in 2015; both worked at Boeing.
 In 2015, Laurel obtained a protective order against her husband, claiming he was mentally abusive, but documents indicate the order was later rescinded.
-That year, the ex-husband wrote in court documents that he was concerned about Laurel’s “mental stability” and “worried about [what] she [Laurel] intends to do.”
+That year, the ex-husband wrote in court documents that he was concerned about Laurel’s “mental stability” and “worried about what [Laurel] intends to do.”

 Laurel’s ex-husband bought the house where the shooting happened in July 2017, according to property records.
 Neighbors described the house as quiet.
 Police say the couple’s son told them Laurel had only been to the house once before.